patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 #### Create a GitHub Repository

-For Cyclic to gain access to our code, we must first place it on GitHub.
-The first step in this process is creating a GitHub repository for your code:
+For Cyclic to gain access to our code, we must place it on GitHub.
+Therefore, the first step in this process is creating a GitHub repository for your code:

 1. Sign in to your GitHub account.